narravaganza/narravaganza.github.io/_stories/fajeever-and-i.md

 title: Fajeever and I
 preview: Shit, I can no longer have a decent wank.
 I'm in a fucking trailer, Fajeever the trailer, and it rocks and squeaks every time I jerk off.
 I need to make people believe that I'm...
 ---
 Shit, I can no longer have a decent wank.
-I'm in a fucking trailer, Fajeever the trailer, and it rocks and squeaks every time I jerk off.
+I'm in my campervan, Fajeever[****] the trailer, and it rocks and squeaks every time I jerk off.
 I need to make people believe that I'm not jerking off in here.
 So when I'm done I'll yell "oh baby that was great".

 Oh!
 Oh baby!
 That was great!